A Hamilton-Jacobi-Bellman Approach to Ellipsoidal Approximations of Reachable Sets for Linear Time-Varying Systems: Introduction

 When it comes to nonlinear systems, linearisation-based techniques such as the Taylor series approximation \cite{althoff:13} or Koopman operator linearisation \cite{goswami2021bilinearization}, are common methods for leveraging existing algorithms for linear systems.
 Otherwise, efficient algorithms may be available, for instance, when the system can be decomposed into subsystems \cite{ChenDecomposition:18} or when a mixed monotone embedding exists \cite{coogan2020mixed}.
 Other approximation methods include implicit storage of the sets using classification-based control laws \cite{rubies2019classification}, neural network approximations \cite{julian2021reachability}, and boundary approximations \cite{alla2023tree}.

-In this paper, we demonstrate that viscosity supersolutions and subsolutions of a Hamilton-Jacobi-Bellman partial differential equation (HJB PDE) can be used to produce under- and over-approximations of reachable sets for time-varying nonlinear systems in continuous-time.
+In this paper, we demonstrate that local viscosity supersolutions and subsolutions of a Hamilton-Jacobi-Bellman partial differential equation (HJB PDE) can be used to produce under- and over-approximations of reachable sets for time-varying nonlinear systems in continuous-time.
 This observation is then used to develop under- and over-approximation schemes for linear time-varying (LTV) systems with ellipsoidal input constraints and ellipsoidal terminal/initial sets.
 We focus on a single player setting, which is a special case of the problem considered in \cite{mitchell2005time}.
 Our approach employs the union and intersection of a family of ellipsoids to approximate reachable sets.
-These results extend on the authors' prior work in \cite{LMD23}, whereby classical supersolutions and subsolutions were used to develop ellipsoidal approximation schemes for linear time-invariant systems.
+These results extend our prior work in \cite{LMD23}, whereby classical supersolutions and subsolutions were used to develop ellipsoidal approximation schemes for linear time-invariant systems.
 By using viscosity solutions as opposed to classical solutions, approximating sets with non-smooth boundaries can be considered, for example, when the approximating set is constructed via the union or intersection of sets with smooth boundaries.
-A similar idea is utilised in \cite{sinyakov2015method}, albeit with classical supersolutions and subsolutions under a different set of assumptions for bilinear systems.
+A similar idea is utilised in \cite{xue2019inner}, albeit with smooth polynomial supersolutions developed for time-invariant polynomial systems.